When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 The cross country skiing equipment we will use features lightweight track fishscale classic skis (not skate skis or waxables), NNN (or similar) boots, bindings and poles.
 The total ski hire for the 5 days is estimated to be around 99CHF per person for winter 2023.
 We ask that you pay this sum directly to the ski shop by cash or credit card.

 Ski equipment hire is arranged in advance.
 Please make note of your equipment hire on our Booking Form.
 We will need to know your height, weight, normal shoe size (you must give us your everyday shoe size and not your personal adjustment for wearing boots) and the measurement of your height up to your armpits (for ski pole hire).

 Ski passes can be purchased when you arrive and include the use of the train in the Obergoms valley.
 The latest prices are available here.
-If during your week we do a day trip to the Andermatt valley the price for this train and ski pass is approximately 33CHF for a return ticket in 2021.

 Your safety while skiing is our top priority.
 All skiers are requested to adhere to the Code of Conduct published by the International Ski Federation, or FIS.
 The aim is to make you, the skier, aware of how to avoid risks, take responsibility and act thoughtfully while on the cross-country ski tracks.